the mountains of Great Basin

 I’ve only visited Yosemite in August and I’ll admit, Yosemite Village felt more like an amusement park than national park.
 But once you got out of the village it was much better.
 I hope to visit in winter some time to see the park in the snow.

-Useful Tips for Road Trips From Las Vegas to National Parks
+Tips for Planning Road Trips From Las Vegas to National Parks

 • Always check nps.gov before visiting a park to stay informed about alerts and closures.
 Most parks have their park maps online as well.